kubernetes/website/content/en/blog/_posts/2019-12-05-kubernetes-1-16-release-interview.md

 Finally, there were some other additions to CSI, as well.
 Volume resizing was added.
 This is a maturity story around the Container Storage Interface, which was introduced several releases ago in GA.
 But really, you've seen volume providers actually build on that interface and that interface get a little bit more broader to adopt things like "I want to resize dynamically at runtime on my storage volume".
 That's a great story as well, for those providers out there.

 I think they're the big headline features for 1.16, but there are a slew.
 There were 31 enhancements that went into Kubernetes 1.16.
 And I know there have been questions out there in the community saying, well, how do we decide what's stable?
 Eight of those were stable, eight of those were beta, and the rest of those features, the 15 remaining, were actually in alpha.
-So there was quite a few things that went from alpha into beta and beta into stable, so I think that's a good progression for the release, as well.
+There were quite a few things that went from alpha into beta and beta into stable, so I think that's a good progression for the release, as well.

 <b>ADAM GLICK: As you've looked at all these, which of them is your personal favorite?</b>